 Acoustic and electric guitars have a lot in common.
 They are both instruments with six strings that create music by causing those strings to vibrate.
 The pitches (notes) the guitar plays can be changed by holding down strings against the fret wires on the neck of the guitar with one hand.
 The other hand causes those strings to vibrate by plucking on those strings with either a finger or a plectrum.
 The further up the neck you fret, the higher the notes get.

 With an electric guitar, the vibrations of the strings are converted into an electrical signal by pickups.
 These are coils of wire wrapped around a magnet, the magnetic field of which is disrupted by the vibrations of the string in order to generate the signal.
 This signal is transmitted to a guitar amplifier that then produces the sound of the instrument.
 This method of generating the sound has two effects.
 Firstly, it means that the wood used to create the guitar is far less instrumental in how the instrument sounds.
 Instead, the construction of the pickups is paramount.
-Secondly, it means that the electrical signal can be manipulated to create interesting effects and extreme high volumes.
+Secondly, it means that the electrical signal can be manipulated to create interesting effects and extremely high volumes.
 Electric guitars are mainstays of all the various forms of rock, pop, jazz, blues, funk and even some hip-hop.

 So… which should you pick?

-Beginner Guitar: Electric Vs Acoustic
+Beginner Guitar: Acoustic Vs Electric Guitar

 So, are you wondering whether to go for an acoustic or electric for beginner levels?
 Wondering ‘is it easier to learn guitar on acoustic vs electric’?
 Frustratingly for beginners, there are aspects of both the acoustic and the electric guitar that make each easier to play than the other.
 Let’s look at acoustic guitar vs electric guitar for the beginners out there.

 This is a big one.
 The initial stages of learning guitar can literally be quite painful.
 Not just for the ears of your neighbours, but for the tips of your fingers too.
 As you push down on the strings, the skin on your fingertips will wear away and be replaced by tougher calluses.
-This is a painful process, and playing a guitar with undeveloped calluses is physically more difficult because you’re pushing down on the strings with a soft surface instead of a hard surface, meaning a stronger grip is required.
+This is a painful process, and playing the guitar with undeveloped calluses is physically more difficult because you’re pushing down on the strings with a soft surface instead of a hard surface, meaning a stronger grip is required.

 There are two schools of thought here.
 Some say you should pick the guitar with the toughest strings, power through it and you’ll come out the other side with tougher calluses and able to play any guitar.
 Others say that the most important thing is to pick the easiest guitar to play that you possibly can, get some easy wins and a few songs under your belt, develop the other aspects of your technique and then work up to the harder guitars later.

 The best advice I can give you?
 Know yourself.
-If you’re patient, and can keep going through something even though it hurts and doesn’t sound good right now because you know it will later, then by all means go with the more difficult choice.
+If you’re patient and can keep going through something even though it hurts and doesn’t sound good right now because you know it will later, then by all means go with the more difficult choice.
 If you are someone who needs immediate results for motivation, go with the easiest!

 String types in order from easiest to hardest to play: